 Of course, you will need to think about the wheels and weight when it comes to considering the terrain you will be working on.
 However, looking at this will also give you a good idea as to whether a wheelbarrow or garden cart will work best.

 If you will be going up and down hills, a garden cart might be less physically demanding as it can be pulled.
-A motorised model may also work well in this instance.
+A motorized model may also work well in this instance.

 How Much Does A Wheelbarrow Cost?